2:011 Membership and Responsibilities of University Curriculum Committee

-The Registrar shall serve as an ex officio member.
-Seven members shall be elected
+The following shall serve as non-voting ex officio members for the University Curriculum

-of election.
-The Faculty Senate shall elect one member from its current membership
+The Faculty Senate shall select one member from its current membership to serve as

-to serve as a liaison between the Senate and the faculty.
-Term of this service shall
+a liaison between the Senate and the faculty.
+Term of this service shall be one year.

-Two members of the undergraduate student body shall be designated by September 15,
+Two members of the undergraduate student body shall be designated by August 15, for

 of the four preceding terms.
 The Student Government Association shall determine the